Resources for SU Alumni

 In addition to questions about library resources, library staff also receive a number of questions about digital tools that are not provided by SU Libraries, particularly the digital tools that Information Technology Services (ITS) provides.

 Access to some of these tools, such as Adobe software and LinkedIn Learning, will end at graduation.
-For other digital resources, such as AirOrangeX, access to the G: and H: drives, Google apps (G Suite), and Office 365, you should have temporary access for up to 12 months.
-Finally, you should have perpetual access to resources such as Zoom (basic level), Handshake, and your Syracuse University email account (as long as SU continues to renew its current agreement with Microsoft).
+For other digital resources, such as AirOrangeX, or Office 365, Blackboard, Zoom, or email, you should have temporary access for up to 12 months.
+Other resources, like Adobe or Google Workspace, will end upon graduation.

 Questions?